epics-extensions/EPNix/docs/ioc/user-guides/private-repo-setup.md

 that the Nix command-line tool often writes text on the terminal, and does so over the questions asked by programs like SSH or Git.
-If SSH or Git asks for a password on the terminal, you probably won’t see it, and confusion will follow when the Nix command hangs.
+If SSH or Git asks for a password on the terminal, you probably won't see it, and confusion will follow when the Nix command hangs.

 There are two main ways to configure your machine for this: